 I thought that, after going through that, I had already changed, but these satanic dispositions were really deeply entrenched.
 As soon as the right conditions came up, I just couldn’t help but let those poisons show again.

 After my prayer I read this passage of God’s words: “Until people have experienced God’s work and gained the truth, it is Satan’s nature that takes charge and dominates them from within.
 What, specifically, does that nature entail?
 For example, why are you selfish?
 Why do you protect your own position?
-Why are your emotions so strong?
-Why do you like those unrighteous things?
+Why do you have such strong emotions?
+Why do you enjoy those unrighteous things?
 Why do you like those evils?
-What is the basis for your liking such things?
+What is the basis for your fondness for such things?
 Where do these things come from?
 Why are you so happy to accept them?
-By now, you all have come to understand that the main reason behind all these things is that they contain Satan’s poison.
+By now, you have all come to understand that the main reason behind all these things is that Satan’s poison is within you.
 As for what Satan’s poison is, it can be fully expressed with words.
-For example, if you ask some evildoers why they act that way, they will answer, ‘Every man for himself and the devil take the hindmost.’
+For example, if you ask some evildoers why they committed evil, they will answer, ‘Because it’s every man for himself, and the devil take the hindmost.’
 This single phrase expresses the very root of the problem.
-The logic of Satan has become people’s lives.
+Satan’s logic has become people’s lives.
 They may do things for this purpose or that, but they are only doing it for themselves.
-People all think that since it is every man for himself and the devil take the hindmost, they should live for their own sakes, doing everything in their power to secure a good position and what food and clothing they need.
+Everyone thinks that since it is every man for himself and the devil take the hindmost, people should live for their own sakes, and do everything in their power to secure a good position for the sake of food and fine clothing.
 ‘Every man for himself and the devil take the hindmost’—this is the life and the philosophy of man, and it also represents human nature.
-This statement is precisely Satan’s poison, and when internalized by people, it becomes their nature.
-Satan’s nature is exposed through these words; they completely represent it.
-This poison becomes people’s lives as well as the foundation of their existence, and corrupted humanity has been consistently dominated by this poison for thousands of years” (“How to Take the Path of Peter” in Records of Christ’s Talks).
-Reading God’s words showed me that I just couldn’t help but live by my selfish and despicable satanic dispositions because Satan’s poisons like “Everyone for himself and the devil take the hindmost” and “A student will usurp the teacher’s place” had become my very life.
-I’d taken them as positive things, as rules to live by, thinking that’s how people should live, that it was the only way to protect ourselves.
+These words of Satan are precisely the poison of Satan, and when people internalize it, it becomes their nature.
+Satan’s nature is exposed through these words; they represent it completely.
+This poison becomes people’s lives as well as the foundation of their existence, and corrupted humanity has been consistently dominated by this poison for thousands of years” (The Word, Vol. 3.
+The Discourses of Christ of the Last Days.
+How to Walk the Path of Peter).
+Reading God’s words showed me that I just couldn’t help but act selfishly and despicably because Satan’s poisons and philosophies like “Every man for himself and the devil take the hindmost” had become my very nature.
+I’d taken them as positive things, as rules to live by, thinking that was how people should live, that it was the only way to protect ourselves.
 As a result, I became increasingly selfish and contemptible, only thinking of myself.
 I was constantly afraid that Brother Zhang would be better than me in the duty we performed together, so whenever we talked about work, I’d just gloss over things, doing the bare minimum, without sharing everything I knew.
 When Brother Zhang ran into problems in his duty and came to me in seeking, it wasn’t the work of God’s house that was my concern, but it was that if I taught him everything, I’d no longer have a chance to shine in the church.
 Even when I knew very well that it wasn’t the right approach, I still didn’t want to help him.
 I could see that I wasn’t doing my duty out of consideration for God’s will or to uphold the work of God’s house, but that I was doing it in pursuit of personal name and status.
 It really was incredibly selfish and crafty of me.
-Relying on those satanic dispositions in my duty, how could I possibly gain God’s guidance and blessings?
+Relying on satanic poisons in my duty, how could I possibly gain God’s guidance and blessings?
 I thought that by not teaching what I knew to anyone else I could be the best in the church and be esteemed by everyone, but it actually turned out that the more I held back, the darker my spirit became, and the more I was without God’s guidance.
 It reached the point where I couldn’t even do what I’d been able to do before.
-These words from the Lord Jesus then came to mind: “For whoever has, to him shall be given, and he shall have more abundance: but whoever has not, from him shall be taken away even that he has” (Mat 13:12).
+These words from the Lord Jesus then came to mind: “For whoever has, to him shall be given, and he shall have more abundance: but whoever has not, from him shall be taken away even that he has” (Matthew 13:12).
 Going through that made me truly appreciate God’s righteous disposition.
-When I gave it more thought, I saw that being able to see some issues in my duty was entirely God’s guidance and enlightenment, and without the guidance of God’s words, I was blind, unable to understand anything, and unable to resolve any problems.
+When I gave it more thought, I saw that being able to see some issues in my duty was entirely due to God’s guidance and enlightenment, and without the guidance of God’s words, I was blind, unable to understand anything, and unable to resolve any problems.
 But I was totally lacking self-awareness, and I shamelessly mistook the Holy Spirit’s enlightenment for my own ability.
 Hadn’t I been trying to rob God of His glory?
 God can see into people’s hearts and minds.
-I knew that if I kept doing my duty relying on those satanic dispositions, I’d certainly be spurned and eliminated by God.
+I knew that if I kept being selfish and contemptible, I’d certainly be spurned and eliminated by God.
 At that thought I quickly came before God to pray, saying, “God, I won’t be so self-seeking and contemptible in my duty anymore.
 I really want to work well with Brother Zhang and do my duty well.”

-After that, I read these words of God: “Don’t always do things for your own sake, don’t always consider your own interests, and don’t consider your own status, face or reputation.
-Give no consideration to people’s interests.
-You must first consider the interests of God’s house and make that your first priority; you should be considerate of God’s will.
-Start by contemplating whether or not you have been impure in your fulfilling of your duty, whether you have done your utmost to be loyal, complete your responsibilities, and given your all, and whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
-You need to think of these things.
-Consider these things frequently, and you will have an easy time performing your duty well” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+After that, I read these words of God: “Do not always do things for your own sake and do not constantly consider your own interests; give no thought to your own status, prestige, or reputation.
+Also do not consider the interests of man.
+You must first give thought to the interests of God’s house, and make them your first priority.
+You should be considerate of God’s will and begin by contemplating whether or not you have been impure in the fulfillment of your duty, whether you have done your utmost to be loyal, done your best to fulfill your responsibilities, and given your all, as well as whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
+You must give consideration to these things.
+Think about them frequently, and it will be easier for you to perform your duty well” (The Word, Vol. 3.
+The Discourses of Christ of the Last Days.
+Give Your True Heart to God, and You Can Obtain the Truth).
 “When you reveal yourself to be selfish and ignoble, and have become conscious of this, you should seek the truth: What should I do to be in line with God’s will?
 How should I act so that it benefits everyone?
 That is, you must begin by setting your own interests aside, gradually giving them up according to your stature, a little at a time.
 After you have experienced this a few times, you will have set them aside completely, and as you do so, you will feel more and more steadfast.
 The more you set your interests aside, the more you will feel that as a human being, you should have conscience and reason.
 You will feel that without selfish motives, you are being a straightforward, upright person, and you are doing things entirely in order to satisfy God.
 You will feel that such behavior makes you worthy of being called ‘human,’ and that in living this way on earth, you are being open and honest, you are being a genuine person, you have a clear conscience, and are worthy of all the things bestowed upon you by God.
 The more you live like this, the more steadfast and the brighter you will feel.
-As such, will you not have set foot upon the right track?” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+As such, will you not have set foot upon the right track?”
+(The Word, Vol. 3.
+The Discourses of Christ of the Last Days.
+Give Your True Heart to God, and You Can Obtain the Truth).
 After reading this, I understood that if I wanted to do my duty well, I first had to think about how to uphold the work of God’s house, how to put my all into my duty, and how to do it with the utmost responsibility.
 God’s focus is on our attitude in our duty.
 His hope is that we face Him with a genuine heart, that we put our all into doing our duty well, and that we become people of conscience and humanity.
 Once I understood His will, I said a prayer to God within my heart, telling Him I was ready to let go of my selfishness and stop considering my personal interests, and that I would just do whatever benefited the church and my brothers’ and sisters’ lives.
-After that, I went and had a talk with Brother Zhang, telling him about my selfish, despicable satanic dispositions and my deceitful motives.
+After that, I went and had a talk with Brother Zhang, telling him about my selfish, despicable, and deceitful motives.
 We also sought the truth together on the problems and flaws in our work to resolve them, and I shared fellowship on everything I knew, without reservation.
 When I practiced in that way, I experienced such a feeling of peace.
-I felt how wonderful it is to be that kind of person, to be open and above-board.
+I felt how wonderful it is to be that kind of person, to be open and aboveboard.
 My state gradually improved and I started seeing some results in my duty.
-Even though at times I still showed my selfish and despicable satanic dispositions, the moment I thought about how that disgusted God, I’d come before God in prayer, forsake my incorrect thinking, and wish to practice according to His words.
+Even though at times I still had my selfish and despicable thinking, the moment I thought about how that disgusted God, I’d come before God in prayer, forsake my incorrect thinking, and wish to practice according to His words.

-Having undergone that kind of experience, I truly felt that doing our duty relying on satanic dispositions and Satan’s poisons can only make us more and more selfish, despicable, and self-serving.
+Having undergone that experience, I truly felt that doing our duty relying on satanic dispositions and Satan’s poisons can only make us more and more selfish, despicable, and self-serving.
 We’ll lose all human likeness, not only causing ourselves pain, but also becoming unable to work well with others.
 Plus, it does nothing but damage the work of God’s house.
 When I practiced the truth as an honest person according to God’s words, and no longer schemed for my own interests, I had the Holy Spirit’s enlightenment and guidance in my duty, and I felt inner peace.
 Thanks be to God!
-It was the judgment and chastisement of God’s words that gave me a bit of understanding of my satanic dispositions of selfishness and deceitfulness, and I was finally able to practice a bit of the truth and live out some human likeness.
+It was the judgment and chastisement of God’s words that gave me a bit of understanding of my satanic dispositions, and I was finally able to practice a bit of the truth and live out some human likeness.